 Last but not least, it’s time to throw a Texas city into the mix!
 As a Dallasite, I’ve gotten to explore quite a bit of this state, and San Antonio deserves a spot on this list.

-Explore the River Walk by foot along its walking path, or go ahead and board a river barge for a ride and guided tour – either way, you’re in for a scenic treat.
+The River Walk is San Antonio’s world-renowned 15-mile urban waterway.
+Explore on foot along its walking path, or go ahead and board a river barge for a ride and guided tour.
+Either way, you’re in for a scenic treat!

 You can see the charming La Villita area of the River Walk in the picture below.
 (Check out more photo-worthy places in San Antonio here!)